Hello, Beauties๐ธ Today’s post is Ann Lowe, Another Little-Known Fashion History Visionary.

 In 1928, Lowe returned to New York City and obtained a design job with Saks Fifth Avenue, becoming one of their sought-after designers.
 She also worked for Hattie Carnegie.
 From there, she opened her first shop in Harlem and then onto a prestigious Madison Avenue location.

 Did you know Ann Lowe created Jacqueline Kennedy’s wedding dress for her bridal attendants in September 1953?
-Lowe never received credit for creating the wedding dress.
+Lowe never received credit for making the wedding dress.
 I know, I didn’t.

 Lowe’s dress for Jacqueline Bouvier consisted of fifty yards of ivory silk taffeta with interwoven bands tucking forming the bodice.
 Similar ticking in large circular designs swept around the entire skirt, according to Mulvaney.
 The gown cost $500 (approximately $5000 today.)